OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/configure-application-settings-after-deployment.md

 ---
-summary: Check how you can define application settings while deploying an application module to an environment, with no downtime to your end-users.
+summary: Check how you can define application settings while deploying an application module to an environment, with no downtime to your end users.
 ---

 # Configure Application Settings After Deployment